r-Process Nucleosynthesis With Ab Initio Nuclear Masses Around The N=82 Shell Closure

 On top of our FRDM2012 plus AME2020 baseline mass model shown in Fig.~\ref{fig:Sn_AMEmax}, we consider three mass scenarios using the new VS-IMSRG results.
 Starting from the most neutron-rich experimentally known mass, the VS-IMSRG separation energies are added consecutively, using VS2 (dotted) for $N \le 82$ and VS1 for $N > 82$ (dashed orange lines).
 Beyond the heaviest VS-IMSRG-calculated isotope, we transition back to the FRDM2012 mass model.
 This defines our central VS-IMSRG mass scenario, shown by the solid red line in Fig.~\ref{fig:Sn_AMEmax}.

 For $N=83-86$ we have $S_n$ results from both VS1 and VS2.
-Their differences are used to estimate the many-body uncertainties of our calculations.
+Their differences are used to estimate the many-body uncertainties of our calculations, because in an exact calculation both valence spaces would give identical results.
 Due to pairing effects, these differences are larger for even $N$.
 We take this into account by defining an uncertainty $\Delta S_n$

 The VS-IMSRG uncertainty band in Fig.~\ref{fig:Sn_AMEmax} is obtained by adding $\pm \Delta S_n$ to our central VS-IMSRG mass scenario.
 We also refer to these as the min/max scenario.
 The VS-IMSRG $S_n$ are generally smaller than those of FRDM2012, while the max scenario is very similar.
 A test of our {\it ab-initio}-based mass models is given in Fig.~\ref{fig:Sn_AMEmax} by the comparison against recently measured In~\cite{Izzo2021_MassMeasurementsNeutronrich} and Sn~\cite{Mollaebrahimi2025_PrecisionMassMeasurements} masses not included in AME2020.
 We find that these are consistent with our VS-IMSRG mass scenarios within estimated many-body uncertainties.
 Finally, we note that the amplitude of odd-even staggering in Fig.~\ref{fig:Sn_AMEmax} is increased beyond $N=86$ in Pd, Ag, and Cd isotopes, compared to the Sn and In isotopes, indicating an enhancement of the pairing gap.